mobiletoly/kmposable/docs/guides.md

   dependencies required.
 - **Tracing** – feed `onTrace` into scripts to integrate with analytics or loggers.
 - **Side effects** – implement `EffectSource` or extend `EffectfulStatefulNode` when you need a one-off effects stream (analytics, toasts) separate from navigation outputs.
+In Compose, collect them with `CollectEffects(node) { effect -> /* show snackbar / log */ }` to keep hosts lean and lifecycle-aware.

 For scripts specifically, see [NavFlow Scripts]({{ site.baseurl }}/guides/flowscripts/) and the [Cookbook]({{ site.baseurl }}/cookbook/).